-When requesting and contacting technical support, please provide the following information with your request:
+When contacting support, please provide the following information:

 - Name of the module

 - Name of the assignment

 - Your assignment file type

 - Your assignment file size

 - Description of the error / issue

-- Screenshot of the submission page / error
+- Screenshot of the submission page / error.

 Any submission support request without the above information will not be answered.

-Please note: You can ask for technical support for submissions up to 3 Hours prior to your deadline.
+Please note: You can ask for technical support for submissions up to 3 hours prior to your deadline.
 Any support requests received after this time may not be answered.

-6.2 Physical Submissions:
+9.2 Physical Submissions:

 Some assignments require you to submit a physical copy.
 This will also be required by a specific date and time and must be handed in by the deadline or it will be considered late.
 All physical submissions must be handed in at reception.
-The date and time of the submission will be recorded and both the receiver and you will need to sign the sheet to confirm the submission details.
+The date and time of the submission will be recorded and the receiver and you will need to sign the sheet to confirm the submission details.
 Please give yourself plenty of time to arrive at the college far in advance of the deadline as transport issues etc. will not be an accepted excuse for a late submission.